Check if you have a travel ban

 Check travel advisories

 Volatile socio-political situations around the world have made leisure travel difficult to certain countries.
-Refer to travel warnings published on the website of the UAE's Ministry of Foreign Affairs and International Cooperation to check which the list of countries to where it is not safe to travel.
+Refer to travel advisories published on the website of the UAE's Ministry of Foreign Affairs to check which the list of countries to where it is not safe to travel.

 Learn about local laws